albertoRamon/Kylin/KylinAmazon/README.md

 ### Abstract
-On [_Playing with 80 Million Amazon Product Review Ratings Using Apache Spark_](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), Max Woolf, Uses Apache Spark with Python and R to analyze an Amazon Dataset.
+On [_Playing with 80 Million Amazon Product Review Ratings Using Apache Spark_](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), Max Woolf, Uses Apache Spark with Python and R to analyze an Amazon dataset.

 We will use [Apache Kylin](http://kylin.apache.org/) and [Tableau](https://www.tableau.com/) to generate reports ad-hoc easily and see the response time of them